Rise to Success: Career Highlights of Matteo Berrettini

 2019: ATP Finals Debut

-In 2019, Matteo Berrettini claimed the final spot in the ATP Finals in London and became the first Italian man to win a match at the event.
+In 2019, Matteo Berrettini claimed the final spot in the ATP Finals in London and became the first Italian man to win a match at the event by defeating Dominic Thiem.

 2019: Entered Top 10 ATP Rankings

-In 2019, after claiming titles at the Hungarian Open and Stuttgart Open, Matteo Berrettini entered the top 25, and reached his maiden major semifinal at the US Open, ending the year ranked in the top 10.
+In 2019, after claiming titles at the Hungarian Open and Stuttgart Open, Matteo Berrettini entered into the top 25 and ended the year ranked in the top 10 after a US Open semifinal.

 In 2021, Matteo Berrettini reached his first Masters 1000 final at the Madrid Open, won his first ATP 500 title at the Queen's Club Championships, and became the first Italian player to contest a Wimbledon singles final.